What is the Officina Stamperia del Notaio?

-She is currently an Assistant Professor of Printmaking and Drawing at Pratt Institute’s upstate New York campus, PrattMWP College of Art.
-Previously she has taught printmaking, drawing and foundation studies at several institutions including Kutztown University, RISD, Tyler School of Art, Swarthmore College, the College of New Jersey and the University of Georgia’s Studies Abroad Program in Cortona, Italy.
+She is currently the Assistant Professor Tenure Track and head of the Printmaking Department and Georgia State University in downtown Atlanta, Georgia.
+Previously, she was a Visiting Critic in the Illustration Department at the Rhode Island School of Design and the Assistant Professor and head of Printmaking at Pratt Institute’s upstate New York campus, PrattMWP College of Art.
+She has taught printmaking, drawing and foundation studies at several institutions including Kutztown University, Tyler School of Art, Swarthmore College, the College of New Jersey and the University of Georgia’s Studies Abroad Program in Cortona, Italy.

-Perrone’s work has been exhibited in numerous solo exhibitions including the List Gallery of Swarthmore College; the Contemporary Art Museum St. Louis, Cade Tompkins Projects, Providence; the University of Wyoming Art Museum, Laramie, and the Scuola Internazionale di Grafica in Venice.
+Perrone’s work has been exhibited in numerous solo exhibitions including the Spring/Break Art Show at United Nations Plaza in New York; The Print Center in Philadelphia, List Gallery of Swarthmore College; the Contemporary Art Museum St. Louis, Cade Tompkins Projects, Providence; the University of Wyoming Art Museum, Laramie, and the Scuola Internazionale di Grafica in Venice.
 Recent group exhibitions include: the Detroit Institute of Arts; Cleveland Museum of Art; the Philadelphia Museum of Art; the International Print Center New York; The Print Center, Philadelphia; Smith College Museum of Art; SUNY Purchase; and the Pennsylvania Academy of the Fine Arts.
 Her work is included in the permanent collections of the Metropolitan Museum of Art, Yale University Art Gallery, the Whitney Museum of American Art, the Cleveland Museum of Art, the Detroit Institute of Arts, the Smith College Museum of Art, the Rhode Island School of Design Museum, the Philadelphia Museum of Art, the Library of Congress, and the New York Public Library, among other public and corporate collections.
-She has received grants from the Pollock-Krasner Foundation, the Santo Foundation, the William J. Cooper Foundation, and the Vermont Studio Center.
+She has received grants from the Pollock-Krasner Foundation, the Santo Foundation, the William J. Cooper Foundation, and the Vermont Studio Center and was a Pew Fellowship nominee in 2016.
 Recent projects and residencies include Marianne Bernstein Projects' Due North and Due South (in Iceland and Sicily, respectively), and the Scuola Internazionale di Grafica in Venice.
 She is represented by Cade Tompkins Projects in Providence, Rhode Island.
 Her work can be seen at serenaperrone.com and printmepullyou.blogspot.com.